KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

 In order to create a new document you need to click on the red plus button (shown in :numref:`changingdocumentsview`) in the top right corner of the **Document Development** page.
 The different types of documents that you can create are: **Geo-Referenced Analysis**, **Cockpit** and **Generic Document**.
 Please note that not all of them are available in all Knowage products.

 To create a new generic document click the above-mentioned button and select **Generic Document**.
-You will be shown a window like the one in Figure 5.6 but with empty fields, in order to allow you to define the document details.
+You will be shown a window like the one in :numref:`detailpanelofknowanalydoc` but with empty fields, in order to allow you to define the document details.

 First of all, choose a label, a name and a description.
 It is important to point out that the label is the unique identifier of the document in Knowage Server.
 Then, select the type of document and the appropriate engine from the drop down menus, according to the document you are developing (see Figure below).